airween/flextest/README.md

 ## Description

 The lex file (mylexer.l) contains a very simple lexical analyzer.
 It capable to recognize comments, "ConfKey1" and "Confkey2" directives (the list is extendable), and the "include" directive with an argument (filename).
 If the lexer founds an "include" line, it opens the file and continue the analysis from that point.
+The parser (myparser.y) contains the minimal grammar.

 ## Getting Started